 Regularly cleaning a motherboard and removing accumulated dirt and dust helps in normal performance and enhances its lifespan.

 Use A Dehumidifier

 You don’t have to replace your motherboard unless you’re planning to upgrade your CPU, GPU, or RAM.
 Generally, a motherboard can support up to 2 generations of CPU.
-So, if you plan to upgrade a lot, then you will have to replace your motherboard with a compatible one.

 The CMOS battery on your motherboard is charged every time you use your computer.
 So, the more often you turn on your PC, the longer the battery will last.
 In general, a CMOS battery will easily last about 3-5 years.